viictorgiil/nubair-iot-prototype/README.md

 - Proper mechanical coupling of the servo to the door mechanism
 - Fixed mounting of the ultrasonic sensor at the correct angle and distance
 - Clean wiring and cable management inside the cabin enclosure
+- Improve the 3D Design by making the joints more robust

 ### Firmware & Logic